 Since there aren’t that many options to go down again, we took the stairs.
 I can tell you, going down is so much easier than going up!

 Since we arrived late, it was getting late already.
 We wanted to have dinner, but the coffee and donuts just really filled us up.
-And I was feeling slightly iffy because of the physical intensity of the stairs.
+And I was feeling slightly iffy because of the physical intensity of the stairs and the heat.

 So we walked back to the train station.
 However, we just had missed our train back to Brussels.
 And the next one was in an hour.
 So we decided to find dinner close to the train station.